-Voltaire's mad cry, "Down with the scoundrel" was aimed at Christ himself, but this cry was merely the expression of the most hidden thought from which the French Revolution sprang.
-The fanatic outcry of another philosopher, "We no more need a God", and the odious shibboleth "No God, no Master", of the Convention,-these were the sacrilegious watchwords which at that time heralded the liberation of man as an emancipation from all Divine Authority.
-And if, in His impenetrable wisdom, God employed that Revolution as a means by which to overthrow the tyranny of the Bourbons, and to bring a judgment on the princes who abused His nations as their footstool, nevertheless the principle of that Revolution remains thoroughly anti-christian, and has since spread like a cancer, dissolving and undermining all that stood firm and consistent before our Christian faith.
+Voltaire's mad cry "Ecrasez l'infâme" aimed at Christ himself, and this cry it was that gave utterance to the most hidden thought from which the French Revolution sprang.
+The fanatic outcry of another philosopher "We no more need a God", and the odious shibboleth "No God. no Master", of the Convention,-these were the sacrilegious watchwords which at that time heralded the liberation of man as an emancipation from all Divine Authority.
+And if, in His impenetrable Wisdom, God employed that revolution as a means by which to overthrow the tyranny of the Bourbons, and to bring a judgment on the princes who abused His nations as their footstool, nevertheless the principle of that Revolution remains thoroughly antichristian, and has since eaten its way like a cancer, dissolving and undermining all that stood firm and consistent before our Christian faith.